Get Answers to Our Most Frequently Asked Questions

 You may have received this error message during your registration for a number of reasons.
 Many times, the information you entered may not have matched the data in our system.
 Please remember to have your group and member ID numbers handy when you register.
 Both of these numbers can be found on your welcome letter and your member ID card.
 Register now.

-In most cases, you can only sign up for a health insurance plan during the open enrollment period, which for this year, ended on March 31.
-If you missed open enrollment, you may be able to enroll during the special enrollment period that runs until September 30, 2014.
+In most cases, you can only sign up for a health insurance plan during the open enrollment period.
+If you missed open enrollment, you may be able to enroll during the special enrollment period.
 To be eligible, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment .
 Learn more about special enrollment.

 We sincerely apologize for our error in drafting your bank account twice for your premium payment.
 We had two active policies for you in our system, which pulled your records twice when the automated drafts were processed.
 We have corrected the error in our system, so this should not happen again.
 We will mail a refund check for the overpayment amount within 5 days of the error.
 If you don't see it soon, please give us a call.
 In addition, if you had overdraft fees as a result of the double billing, please contact us so we can refund these charges as well.
 You can reach us at 800-792-8595.